lackhove/lackhove.github.io/content/blog/selfhosting/index.md

 +++
-title = "From Hobby to Chore and Back in 13 years: My Low-Complexity Self-Hosting Stack with OpenSUSE MicroOS and Podman Rootless Containers" date = 2025-10-10
+title = "The Low-Complexity Stack: OpenSUSE MicroOS and Podman for Reliable Self-Hosting" date = 2025-10-10
 +++